kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 This enables specialized Control Planes (Raylet/Slurmlet) to act as "Local Pod Controllers".
   - **Value:** Low-latency task spawning and guaranteed framework stability without re-invoking the Kube-Scheduler.

-#### The Agentic Sandbox (AI-Native)
+#### Warm-pools for agentic workloads

-An "Agent" container spawns ephemeral tool-execution sandboxes on-the-fly within preallocated pods.
+An "Agent" container or orchestrator spawns ephemeral tool-execution sandboxes on-the-fly within preallocated pods.
   - **Value:** By bypassing pod creation, scheduling and initialization, agents can interact with tools with minimal overhead.

-#### Stateful Fast-Path (Hot-Swap Migration)
+#### Restore or migration Fast-Path

-A "Shadow Shell" pod is pre-scheduled on a target node.
-During migration, the workload state is streamed node-to-node and injected directly into the waiting shell.
+A "Shell" pod is pre-scheduled on a target node, and a pod checkpoint or live state is restored into the shell.
-  - **Value:** The workload resumes execution in **sub-second levels**, while the KCP reconciles the new Pod status in the background.
+  - **Value:** The workload resumes execution in **sub-second levels**.

 #### In-Place Upgrades (Sidecars, Daemons)